 - Financial aptitude: Can your employers trust you to calculate receipt totals at the end of the day and manage cash deposits?
 Do you have the marketing skill to attract customers and maintain high foot traffic and sales?
 Can you quickly and easily process returns, and listen carefully to customer complaints so you can keep future returns to a minimum?

 If you have what it takes to succeed in retail, you'll have plenty of opportunities for advancement.
 This is a growing industry sector, though it's also undergoing rapid changes.
 For more specific guidance on launching a fulfilling career in this field, visit Livecareer.com.
-Take advantage of our industry-specific job search resources and sample resumes.
+Take advantage of our industry-specific job search resources and our Resume Builder.